 Pacific ocean perch are light red.
 They have dark, olive-green areas on their back under the soft dorsal fin and on the caudal peduncle (the narrow part of the body to which the tail is attached).

-Scientists from the NOAA Alaska Fisheries Science Center survey the abundance of Pacific ocean perch every 2 years in the Bering Sea and Aleutian Islands and in the Gulf of Alaska.
+Scientists from the NOAA Alaska Fisheries Science Center survey the abundance of Pacific ocean perch every two years in the Bering Sea/Aleutian Islands and the Gulf of Alaska.
 They compile the data from these surveys into stock assessments, which fishery managers use to develop or amend fishery regulations.
 Scientists at the NOAA Northwest Fisheries Science Center monitor the abundance of Pacific ocean perch along the U.S. West Coast through annual trawl surveys.
 The coastal states and treaty tribes provide valuable biological data from port-side monitoring programs that assist in stock assessments and inform management decisions.

 Harvesting Pacific Ocean Perch

 Pacific ocean perch are caught primarily in bottom trawl fisheries in Alaska waters.
-Fishermen also use pelagic trawls, which now account for about a third of the catch in the Gulf of Alaska.
+Fishermen also use pelagic trawls, which now account for about third of the catch in the Gulf of Alaska.
 The fishery typically opens in July, and the majority of the annual catch is taken in the summer.
+Pacific cod, arrowtooth flounder, and sablefish are the main species caught as bycatch in the trawl fishery in Alaska.
+When caught, fishermen generally keep the Pacific cod and sablefish due to their high commercial value.

 Who’s in charge?
 NOAA Fisheries and the North Pacific and Pacific Fishery Management Councils